sunnyStefi/common-hacks/README.md

-# Solidity by example Hacks
+# Common Hacks

 This repo is a recap for
 - all (92) Slither Detection Hacks (in progress)
-- Hacks listed inside Solidity by Example (in progress)
+- Hacks listed inside Solidity by Example
 - not So smart contract (to do)

 Each attacked vulnerability is reproduced inside its contract name and Slither Detactor Number.